Lemon Myrtle opens with bright citrus notes and green, herbal qualities. Its profile is more layered than typical lemon.

 The Full Story

-LemonMyrtle, scientifically known as Backhousia citriodora, is a native Australian plant known for its lively and refreshing lemon scent.
-The leaves of this evergreentree are rich in citral, which gives them their particular citrus arom a.
-Traditionally used by Indigenous Australians for both culinary and medicinal purposes, Lemon Myrtle has grown in contemporary use because of its bracing profile.
+LemonMyrtle, scientifically known as Backhousia citriodora, is a native Australian plant with a bright, refreshing lemon scent.
+The leaves of this evergreentree are rich in citral, which gives them their citrus aroma.
+Traditionally used by Indigenous Australians for culinary and medicinal purposes, Lemon Myrtle is now more common for its fresh profile.

 Origin and Production

-The harvesting of Lemon Myrtle is a sustainable practice, as the leaves are carefully collected and dried to preserve their essential oils.
-This aromatic ingredient appears in natural cosmetics, aromatherapy, and, of course, fine fragrances.
-Its scent has a refreshing and uplifting quality.
+Lemon Myrtle leaves are collected and dried to preserve their essential oils.
+The material appears in natural cosmetics, aromatherapy and fine fragrances, with a fresh, uplifting scent.

 Chemistry and Scent Profile

-In perfumery, Lemon Myrtle is used to create bright and zesty compositions, either as a primary note or as a supporting layer.
-Its versatility allows it to works with other citrus notes, as well as floral and herbal elements.
-The growing interest in natural and organic ingredients has further solidified Lemon Myrtle's place with in the luxury fragrance market.
+In perfumery, Lemon Myrtle is used for bright, zesty compositions, as a primary note or a supporting layer.
+It combines with other citrus notes as well as floral and herbal elements.
+Interest in natural and organic ingredients has strengthened its place in the luxury fragrance market.

 Role in Perfumery